 For more than a decade, Dana has worked full-time as an independent writer and editor.
 She edited a magazine for seven years.
-She has written and edited thousands of Sunday school lessons and magazine articles.
+She has written and edited thousands of activities for children.
 She has contributed to or edited dozens of fiction and non-fiction trade books.
 And she has collaboratively written four books, two of which hit the New York Times Bestseller List.
 The Vow: The True Events That Inspired the Movie (Kim & Krickitt Carpenter; B&H, 2012) was #1 on the list for several weeks following its release, and Balancing It All (Candace Cameron Bure; B&H, 2014) reached #2 on the list.

 Dana started A Novel Companion in 2017 (read the full story here), and she hopes that millions will be inspired to live well and serve others as a result of reading her books.